Cool and Fun for Capital Markets Nerds: Tayvis, MSTR, IPO

 it seems like right now CFTC regulated commodities futures markets like Kelchie are a way to make sports bets that are not subject to state regulation.

-the prediction markets, particularly Calci, are having a real moment for becoming the sports gambling platform.
+the prediction markets, particularly Kelchie, are having a real moment for like becoming the sports gambling platform.
+And

 And

-prediction markets are beloved by like economists and like libertarian weirdos because like in theory if you had a prediction market on everything then you could like predict everything and like the world would be better informed because markets would push prices to their correct place
+prediction markets are beloved by like economists and like libertarian weirdos because like in theory, if you had a prediction market on everything, then you could like predict everything and like the world would be better informed because markets would push prices to the correct place.

-the volumes on prediction markets are kind of small and you can have your doubts about how predictive the prices are, you know, again, outside of like the U.S.
+The volumes on prediction markets are kind of small and you can have your doubts about how predictive the prices are, you know, again, outside of like the U.S. presidential election.

 And when prediction markets get into the sports gambling game, that changes that dynamic entirely, right?